 Remember that very few people will have the experience you have in identifying these opportunities.
 Requests will vary from a near perfect fit to wildly unsuitable and will differ considerably in size and complexity.
 You won’t have time to do a thorough investigation into each one before deciding whether to engage or not.
 You need to make sure your team are as prepared as possible to evaluate these opportunities effectively.

-With a Digital Discovery tool, such as Skore, you can quickly capture a high level view of the process.
-By applying Skore’s Robotic Assess, you can determine suitability, feasibility and the potential business case.
+With a Process Improvement Platform, such as Skore, you can quickly capture a high level view of the process.
+Plus you can determine suitability, feasibility and the potential business case.

 This can be done in a single conversation with the requesting team, or, you can even ask them to do it themselves.